10 Days in Japan: Itinerary, What to Do & Where to Go

 Suck in the urban buzz in Shinjuku

 Exploring the streets of Shinjuku is where you’ll either come to love or hate Tokyo.
 (Although I’d bet on the former!)
-The energy in Shinjuku is infectious, and once you get used to the chaos, it’s a wild ride that every traveller to Japan should take.
+The energy in Shinjuku is infectious, and once you get used to the chaos, it’s a wild ride that every traveler to Japan should take.

 Busy Streets in Shinjuku, Tokyo